What You Should Know About Black Boxes in Cars

 Do All Cars Have a Black Box?

 No federal law requires every car to have an event data recorder (EDR).
 However, today, most automakers include them voluntarily.
+Most cars manufactured after 2014 contain a black box with features similar to those found in airplanes.

-Generally, newer cars are more likely to have black boxes installed, particularly if they are from the last decade or have advanced safety systems.
 Older cars, especially those made before the early 2000s, are less likely to have one installed.

 Many trucking companies use black boxes on commercial vehicles to monitor a truck driver’s actions and how a particular vehicle is performing on the road.